christopherhuntley/is135-docs/IQBDA/Part3.md

 | channel | How did you hear about us? | select | "Superbowl Ad", "News Article", "Email", "Flyover at the beach" |

   A few tips:
+  * **Don't wrap the form fields in list elements** as you may have seen done in the textbook.
+There are better ways to organize them that we will explore in another exercise.
+For now, just worry about how the fields operate, not what they look like or how they are organized.
   * Each field should have a `label` element.
 Whenever possible use explicit labeling, where the `for` attribute of the `label` element matches the `id` attribute of the input.
   * Labels for `radio` controls are handled a little differently from the rest.
 Each option (“Yes” or “No”) should have its own `label` (attached explicitly).
 In addition, the question “How did you …” is also a `label`, but don’t attach it to anything; just use a `label` element without a `for` attribute.
 If you try to use implicit labeling as described in the book you will actually get a bug.
   * Don’t forget to add a submit button to the bottom of the form.